Traditional games of Andhra Pradesh

-Traditional games of Andra Pradesh, like many traditional games played in India, involve games which are played mostly by children.
+Traditional games of Andhra Pradesh, like many other traditional games played in India, involve games which are played mostly by children.
 These games may also be enjoyed by other people of any age, as it reminds them of their childhood.
 Despite the advent of computers and technology, with children preferring to spend their times indoors, these games are still very popular in the Andhra Pradesh.
-They are also played in great and small towns all over India and Pakistan especially in Andhra Pradesh, Tamil Nadu, Punjab, as well as Cambodia and Italy..
+They are also played in great and small towns all over India and Pakistan, especially in Andhra Pradesh, Tamil Nadu, Punjab, as well as Cambodia and Italy..